• Log in

 Hey [Recipient’s Name],

-I found you on LinkedIn and am equally passionate about [industry/field] and have been following your journey with great admiration.
-Your expertise and achievements are truly remarkable.
+I found you on LinkedIn and am equally passionate about [industry/field].

 Warm regards,